 Like Lady Gaga, I think that all life is art.
 But like most sane people, I think that art is boring and stupid.
 As a result, I generally hate life.

-When I go out for entertainment, I prefer murder-themed attractions, like Disney World's Tower of Terror, where you and fifteen other passengers sit in a haunted elevator that slowly rises through an abandoned hotel and then abruptly drops twenty stories and I think the terror is just the existential hell of being with other people.
+When I go out for entertainment, I prefer death-themed attractions.
+My favorite is Disney World's Tower of Terror, where you and fifteen other passengers sit in an elevator that slowly rises through a haunted hotel and then abruptly drops twenty stories and I think the terror is just the existential hell of being with other people.
 I also enjoy the more traditional horror-entertainment staple, the haunted house ride.

-The ride I'm on is coasting through a concrete chamber where a small, helpless child is being hunted by an axe-wielding cenobite from Hellraiser.
+The ride I'm on is coasting through a concrete chamber where a man is being hunted by an axe-wielding cenobite from Hellraiser.
 Unfortunately the cenobite seems to be tangled in some chains hanging from the ceiling.
 Everyone on the train wants to come to the monster's aid, but due to diffusion of responsibility no one does anything.

 On the other side of the room is a stone pillar with a clutch of screaming heads sticking out of it.
 I think about submitting my haunted house ride actor application - a human pillar would be my ideal job given my sexual fetish for being objectified (most people with this kink are content with metaphorical objectification, but per my art-hating disdain for metaphors, I'd prefer the objectification to be as literal as possible).
-However, I know that haunted house rides only hire professional actors to play their torture victims and require them to give method performances by actually being tortured for a period of several weeks.
+However, I know that haunted house rides only hire professional actors to play their torture victims.
+They also require that they give method performances by actually being tortured for a period of several weeks.

 The tunnels connecting the ride's various rooms are completely dark, making my thoughts - mostly deep-rooted fears and anxieties - seem incredibly vivid, to the point where I can actually see them.
 It's difficult at times to tell my projected terrors from the ride's horror scenes, although a few clearly stick out as products of my psyche:

-In the next room two serial killers are vivisecting a woman strapped to a table with a chainsaw.
+In the next room two serial killers are vivisecting a man strapped to a table with a chainsaw.

 "You are not your nipple belt," the other one agrees.
 "Well, unless it contains your own nipples."